-While this isn’t necessarily specific to women’s health, you may also suffer with anxiety, depression or stress at some point in your life.
+While this isn’t necessarily specific to women’s health, you may also suffer from anxiety, depression or stress at some point in your life.
 It’s important to maintain a healthy lifestyle to reduce any symptoms, but it’s also important to seek help if you are developing a mental health issue and it’s affecting your life.

 You have to want to work on having a healthy mind as well as a healthy body if you’re truly going to be as healthy as possible.

 Don’t be afraid to talk about women’s health issues